einsitang/sudoku-go/README.md

 #### solve WithDLX

-`WithDLX` is use DLX algorithm to solve puzzle , only for very hard puzzle will faster , recommend use default way is well , and they not verify one-solution
+~~`WithDLX` is use DLX algorithm to solve puzzle , only for very hard puzzle will faster , recommend use default way is well , and they not verify one-solution~~
+There is no need to specifically establish the DLX mode.

+Sudoku will calculate the difficulty of the puzzle and automatically select which algorithm to use for calculation.

 ### 生成器 generator